WHAT IS YOUR FEE SCHEDULE?

 DO YOU OFFER TELEMENTAL HEALTH?

 Telemental health services are available through doxy.me, a platform which conforms to HIPAA privacy guidelines.
 Research has found satisfaction rates to be similar to in-person services.
-Due to state laws, I am only able to provide services to individuals located in NC, as this is where I hold my license.
-I also registered as an out-of-state provider for Florida, though only see current clients that have established care in NC in FL.
+As I am a member of PSYPACT I am able to see clients in any of the 18 states where legislation is currently enacted ( I also registered as an out-of-state provider for Florida, though only see current clients that have established care in NC in FL.
 Their website is